-I am an Assistant Scientist (non-tenure track faculty) at the University of Florida, based full time at Fermi National Accelerator Laboratory.
+I am an Associate Scientist (Wilson Fellow) at the Neutrino Division of the Fermi National Accelerator Laboratory.
 Previously, I was a postdoctoral research associate at the University of Florida and at Center for Neutrino Physics, Virginia Tech.
 I obtained my PhD from Ghent University, Belgium.

 My research lies at the interface of nuclear and particle physics, with the primary focus on neutrino physics and related areas.
 My research interests and work span the following areas:

 Neutrino-Nucleus Interactions: electron-nucleus scattering, neutrino-nucleus scattering, coherent elastic neutrino-nucleus scattering (CEvNS), electroweak interactions

 Neutrino Properties: neutrino masses and hierarchy, mixing angles, CP violation phase

 Beyond the Standard Model Physics: sub-GeV dark matter, sterile neutrinos, non-standard neutrino interactions